The growth of abelian sections: Introduction

-This concludes the proof of Theorem \ref{3thPAGoSG}. \begin{remark} It is not true that mixing infinitely many groups with PAG, we always do obtain a group with PAG.
+This concludes the proof of Theorem \ref{thPAGoSG}. \begin{remark} It is not true that mixing (via group extensions) infinitely many groups with PAG, we always do obtain a group with PAG.
 Actually, we do if only finitely many of the starting groups are not perfect.
-Moreover (\ref{eqLM}) and Proposition \ref{3thRGBAb} implies that, for a family $\mathcal{G}$ of finite groups which are all $d$-generated for a fixed $d$, $ab_n(\mathcal{G})$ is finite for every $n \geq 1$ if and only if the same is true for $Rep_n(\mathcal{G})$.
-If $G$ is perfect, let $G^k := G \times ... \times G$ be the direct product of $k$ copies of $G$, and let $\mathcal{G} := (G^k)_{k \geq 1}$.
-Then $\mathcal{G}$ has BAb, but certainly $Rep_{|G|}(\mathcal{G})$ is not finite ($G^k$ has at least $k$ irreducible representations of degree at most $|G|$, one for each component in the direct product).
-This shows that the dependence on $d$ in Proposition \ref{3thRGBAb} is necessary. \end{remark} Characterizing groups with PAG (or even PRG) seems to be a serious task:
+Moreover, (\ref{eqLM}) and Proposition \ref{propRGBAb} imply that, for a family $\mathcal{G}$ of finite groups which are all $d$-generated for a fixed $d$, $ab_n(\mathcal{G})$ is finite for every $n \geq 1$ if and only if the same is true for $Rep_n(\mathcal{G})$.
+Let $G^k := G \times ... \times G$ be the direct product of $k$ copies of a perfect group $G$, and let $\mathcal{G} := (G^k)_{k \geq 1}$.
+Then $\mathcal{G}$ has BAb, but certainly $Rep_{|G|}(\mathcal{G})$ is not finite.
+This shows that the dependence on $d$ in Proposition \ref{propRGBAb} is necessary. \end{remark} Characterizing groups with PAG (or even PRG) seems to be a serious task:

 \begin{example}[$p$-groups with PRG] Highlighting a nice connection, Lubotzky and Martin \cite{2004LM} proved that an arithmetic group has polynomial representation growth if and only if it has the so-called Congruence Subgroup Property (informally, this means that all the finite index subgroups arise from the arithmetic structure of the group).
 This property is own, for example, by $SL_r(\mathbb{Z})$ when $r \geq 3$ (notice that $SL_2(\mathbb{Z})$ does not even have FAb, because of its free subgroups of finite index).
 Let $G:=SL_r(\mathbb{Z})$, and for fixed $p \geq 2$ and every $k \geq 1$ define